 To implement, you need to add a payment method button to your preferred pages.
 We’d advise adding only one or two express payment methods to the checkout so you don’t risk overwhelming the customer.

 Because the spots are limited, competition is fierce.
-Each payment method strives to make its offering as attractive as possible for customers and businesses.
-They work on increasing conversion rates, making implementation easier, improving customer convenience, and providing options like Buy Now Pay Later.
+Each payment method strives to make its offering as attractive as possible for customers and merchants.
+They work on increasing conversion rates, making implementation easier, improving customer convenience, and providing options like Buy now, pay later.